CENTER ON DEMOCRACY, DEVELOPMENT AND THE RULE OF LAW

 email: golden@ucla.edu

 Between 2019 and 2024, I held the Peter Mair Chair of Comparative Politics in the Department of Social and Political Sciences at the European University Institute.
 Prior to my 2019 move to the EUI, I taught at the University of California at Los Angeles.
-During 2024-25, I will be a Visiting Scholar at the Center on Democracy, Development and the Rule of Law in the Freeman Spogli Institute at Stanford University.
+From fall 2024, I will be a Visiting Scholar at the Center on Democracy, Development and the Rule of Law in the Freeman Spogli Institute at Stanford University.

 I was educated at the University of California at Berkeley, the London School of Economics and Political Science, and Cornell University.
 My research is in the area of political economy.
 I have conducted field research on issues of corruption and political malfeasance in Europe, Asia, and Africa.
 My work has been honored with the Jewell-Loewenberg Prize, the Lawrence Longley Award, the Gregory A. Leubbert Book Award (runner-up), a Choice Award, and the Gabriel A. Almond Award for the best dissertation in comparative politics.
 It has been funded by the National Science Foundation (NSF), the Abdul Latif Jameel Poverty Action Lab (J-PAL), UK's Department for International Development (DfID), and the International Growth Center (ICG).